objektwerks/healthcharts/README.md

 README
 ------
->As of 2023.4.25, sbt run fails with a NULL logger error and missing resource error due to a classpath issue.
+>As of 2023.4.25, sbt run fails with a NULL logger error and missing resource error due to a likely classpath issue.
 >Running App via VSCode embedded run command works!
 The packaged app works as well!
-Troubleshooting in progress.
+Troubleshooting a WIP.

 Charts
 ------